-Paintings executed using traditional hand-painting methods including paint brushes, palette knives, palettes, and water media paint on watercolor paper.
-Claudia’s first paintings were abstracts.
-Next, she experimented with various subject matter.
-She painted scenes of room interiors, building exteriors, cityscapes, and landscapes.
-But, she found her favorite subjects (and true calling) to be cats.
+Claudia’s earliest paintings were executed using traditional hand-painting methods including paint brushes, palette knives, palettes, and water media paint on watercolor paper.
+The first year, she only painted abstracts.
+They often had metallic ink and paint features.
+In 1994, she experimented with subjects.
+She painted room interior scenes, building exteriors, cityscapes, and landscapes.
+She quickly found her favorite subject matter and true calling to be painting felines.
 She named her painting style ‘abstract realism’ because the cats looked almost real; their markings and eye colors remained true.
-However, the paintings were brightly colored and abstract in nature.
-When compared to her next collection, these first pieces looked primitive.
+But the cats themselves were brightly colored and abstract in nature.
+When compared to the next collection, these first pieces looked primitive.